HR Management: Definition, Functions, Purpose, Benefits and Scope

 HRM itself is a field of study that studies how the role and human relations exist in helping to achieve the goals of organizations and companies.
 In this book entitled Human Resource Management by Malayu SP Hasibuan, the HRM concept will be explained in an easy and structured way for Sinaumed’s.

-See also difference between misrepresentation and fraud
+See also difference between land breeze and sea breeze

 In principle, this human resource management function includes several activities that significantly affect the entire work area of a company which consists of planning, hiring and dismissing employees, remuneration of benefits, performance appraisal, awards and career development, training and development, occupational safety and health. , leadership, and productivity.
 The functions of human resource management are as follows.